 ESFA revenue grant fund and other restricted funds

-ESFA grants consist of monies received for the pre-opening development and post-opening operation of the Academy Trust.
+ESFA grants consist of monies received for the operation of the School.
 Local authority top-up funding consists of monies received for the post-opening operation of the Academy.

 General Annual Grant